grinnell-cs/csc151-images/_handouts/taking-notes.md

 will draw upon your notes, my notes, your answers to labs or homework assignments, and so on and so forth.
 At times, I may incentivize summaries, such as by allowing you to bring a page of summary notes to a quiz or test.
+Evidence suggests that you should first summarize _without looking at the reading_ and then go back and update your summary.

 Many students find it useful to *take notes while reading*.
 I will admit that I have never been good at marking up the texts I read, even though I